chemerisuk/cordova-plugin-firebase-messaging/README.md

 Use this callback to get initial token and to refresh stored value in future.

 ### subscribe(_topic_)
-Subscribe to topic in background.
+Subscribe to a topic in background.
 ```js
 cordova.plugins.firebase.messaging.subscribe("New Topic");
 ```

 ### unsubscribe(_topic_)
-Unsubscribe from topic in background.
+Unsubscribe from a topic in background.
 ```js
 cordova.plugins.firebase.messaging.unsubscribe("New Topic");
 ```